BAG-ERA/towdow/README.md

 ## local development

+### cursor configuration

+Configuration for Cursor are found in [mvvm.mdc](.cursor/rules/mvvm.mdc)

+### Junie configuration

+Junie (the autonomous assistant used in this repo) looks for its configuration files in the following location within this project:

+- Directory: .junie/rules/
+- Active example: .junie/rules/guidelines.md

+Guidelines files are plain Markdown with a YAML front matter block at the top.
+This repo uses:

+- globs: a list of file patterns the rule applies to (e.g., "**/*.dart", "**/*.md")
+- alwaysApply: when true, Junie applies the rule automatically without needing explicit selection

+Note: .junie/guidelines.md is only a pointer indicating that guidelines have been relocated to .junie/rules/guidelines.md.

 ### Web

 When running flutter in your browser for local test (ex. ```flutter run -d chrome```) you MUST authorise the origin in KeyCloak to prevent CORS errors.